The shortest pencil is longer than the longest memory. This is how note-taking works.

 Keep the team organized

-Thorough meeting notes, including business note-taking, are invaluable during project intensification.
+Thorough meeting notes, including business note-taking, are invaluable during project intensification, especially in agile methodology.
 In addition, reviewing past notes confirms shared information, debates, and decisions.
 This lets you inquire about task deadlines and project milestones' progress with your team.

 Improve async communication